 The Academic Achievement Training (AAT) provides international students with critical skills for starting their American college life.

-This two-and a half-week training, held Saturday, Aug.
-1 - Tuesday, Aug.
-18, provides language, culture and study skills necessary for success at Binghamton.
+This two week training provides language, culture and study skills necessary for success at Binghamton.
 Participants also register early for classes.

 The training includes: